kign/c4wa/etc/doc/language.md

 For now, `void` could only be used in function definition or declaration to indicate "no return value".
 You can't have `void *`, etc.

 `typedef` isn't supported.
 You must use syntax `struct NAME` when declaring variables of type `struct`.
+Recursive declarations are allowed.
 There are no `union`s.

-`c4wa` supports most C operators, but assignment isn't treated as an operator.
-It does support chain assignment `a = b = c ...` with some limitations though.
+`c4wa` supports all C operators, but assignment isn't treated as an operator, so you can't have syntax like `a = ptr[i ++]` etc. Chain assignments
+`a = b = c ...` _are_ supported with some limitations though.

 Usual pointer arithmetic is supported; `&` operator can be used with some limitations.

-There are no `void *` pointers and no `NULL`.
+There are no `void *` pointers.
 If you are using a "generic" pointer, you must explicitly cast it.
 Built-in functions like `memcpy` use `char *`.

-0 is a valid pointer value (not for dynamically allocated objects but for addresses of local variables); you can if you wish compare your pointer with `(type *) 0`, but if you fail to zero-test, your code will still execute and might not do what you intended.
+There is no built-in `NULL`.
+You can of course compare your pointer with `(type *) 0` if you wish, but technically 0 is a valid pointer value (this will be the address of your first local variable allocated on the top of the stack, which starts from memory address 0), so be very careful if doing something like that.

 Almost all arithmetic operations, function calls and assignment require explicit type cast if types are inconsistent.